SahityaMamillapalli/Bank_churn_prediction/README.md

 This projects is related to employees data how many years they are tie up with company

-What cool techonologies I have used in this project:
+**What cool techonologies I have used in this project:

-1. numpy
+1. Numpy
-2. pandas
+2. Pandas
-3.
+3. Sklearn and Tensorflow

-How I can use the experinece from this project in other places :
+**How I can use the experinece from this project in other places :

 1. I can clean data which looks ugly!
 2. I can manipulate the dataframe for time series data
+3. I can handle the imbalanced data using some techniques like UndersSampling , OverSampling , Smote etc